babylonlabs-io/networks/bbn-1/integration/staking-backend.md

 without the staker's approval.

-The list of covenant emulation committee members is a global parameter, and the signer servers are shared among all instances of the staking back-ends.
+The list of covenant emulation committee members is a global parameter, and the signer servers can be accessed from all instances of the staking back-ends.

 ## BackEnd Staking System Components